Clinical Grade Non-Transfusable Peripheral Blood CD133+ Cells, Frozen

 Human CD133 is a transmembrane glycoprotein that is expressed on CD34+ and CD34– multipotent stem and progenitor cells that are involved in hematopoiesis.
 Unlike CD34+ cells, cord blood CD133+ cells are also expressed on circulating endothelial precursors that are involved in vasculogenesis.
 Additionally, cord blood CD133+ hematopoietic cells have been found to differentiate in vitro to cells of the ectodermal and mesodermal lineages implying that these cells have the ability to give rise to cells of non-hematopoietic lineages.

 Cells were obtained using Institutional Review Board (IRB) approved consent forms and protocols.
-All reagents and devices used in the collection and separation process are certified clinical grade.
+All reagents and devices used to collect and separate the cells are certified clinical grade.
 This item is for research use only.

 |Cell and Tissue Source||Peripheral Blood|